NLnetLabs/incremental-deleg/draft-homburg-deleg-incremental-deleg.md

 ~~~
 {: #deleg-response title="An incremental deleg referral response"}

-The response in {{deleg-response}} returns the signed SVCB RRset in the authority section.
+The referral response in {{deleg-response}} includes the signed SVCB RRset in the authority section.

 As another example, querying the zone from {{dnssec-zone}} for `www.customer6.example.
 A`, will return the following referral response: